ppxxcc/kioku/documentation/exp_curve_fit_least_squares.md

-# Exponential Curve Fit with Least Squares Method
+# Exponential Curve Fit using Method of Least Squares

 ## Derivation